minprog/datarepresentaties/onderwerpen/4 Text/text/index.md

     two
     words

 There is no "space" character between "two" and "words", there's only a newline there (and/or a carriage return, as we discussed earlier).
-But obviously we see these as separate words when we read then.
+But obviously we see these as separate words when we read them.
 So what if you're making a tool that **counts the number of words in a file**?
 Which codes are seen as white space, and in turn decide how many words there are?

 🌵 Your task is to investigate the inner workings of the tool called `wc` that is designed to count words in files.